xilodyne/PhotoGallery/PhotoGallery_v4.3_9.0.1/README.md

 ### Create the gallery.war file
 In Eclipse, right click the Project, click export, choose Web -> WAR

-See README\_for\_production in Deployment & Scripts for how to setup production environment.
+See README\_for\_production in ProductionDeploymentFiles to setup a production environment.